csvikram44/route_controller/README.md

-# Category / Product
+# Route and Controller - Magento2
-Display categories on custom route and home page.
+Display categories on custom route using controller.

 ## Installation Guide